Universal algorithm for transforming Hamiltonian eigenvalues: Compiled UHET Algorithm

 With respect to the circuit depicted in Fig.~\ref{fig::after1}, here we choose each iteration of the circuit to correspond to a short time-evolution by the following Hamiltonian: \begin{widetext}

 \end{widetext}

 where the iteration number $M$ can depend upon $k$, $A_{k,M}=1-O(k^2/M)>0$, $\theta_{k,M}=O(k^3/M^2) \in \mathbb{R}$ and

-For simplicity, we sometimes suppress the superscript $(M)$ and just write ${W}_{k,\vec{v}_{1:M}}$.
-We prove the validity of Eq.~(\ref{Atheta}) in App.~\ref{app::pratheta}.
+For simplicity, we sometimes suppress the superscript $(M)$ and write ${W}_{k,\vec{v}_{1:M}}$.
+We derive Eq.~(\ref{Atheta}) in the SM, App.~\ref{app::pratheta}.

-As mentioned earlier, in order to improve the scaling behavior with respect to the uncompiled algorithm, we seek to modify the circuit to correct for the error introduced by the finite iteration number $M$ of the inner layer.
+As mentioned earlier, to improve the scaling behavior with respect to the uncompiled algorithm, we must modify the circuit to account for the error introduced by the finite iteration number $M$ of the inner layer.
 The factor $A_{k,M}$ can be compensated for by modifying the probability distribution $p_k$ and the iteration number of the outer layer $N$; the rotation errors of the form $e^{\pm i\theta_{k,M}Z/2}\otimes I$ can be corrected via an inverse rotation.
-Thus, the general compilation procedure can be applied to UHET in order to reduce the runtime.
-In particular, we take $M$ as $10k^2$ such that $A_{k,M}=1-O(k^2/M) > 1/2$ independently of $k$, which follows from a lower bound of $A_{k,M}$ [see Eq.~(\ref{eq::Atheta_bound}) in App.~\ref{app::pratheta}].
+Thus, the general compilation procedure can be applied to reduce the time complexity.
+In particular, we take $M$ as $10k^2$ such that $A_{k,M}=1-O(k^2/M) > 1/2$ independently of $k$, which follows from a lower bound of $A_{k,M}$ [see Eq.~(\ref{eq::Atheta_bound}) in the SM, App.~\ref{app::pratheta}].

-If a classical description of the dynamics were given, then the compensation parameters $A_{k,M}$ and $\theta_{k,M}$ could be explicitly calculated via Eq.~\eqref{Atheta}; however, since we only have access to the black-box dynamics $e^{\pm iH\tau}$, we must now construct a circuit that efficiently estimates them without relying on explicit knowledge of $H$.
-We present such a method that makes use of robust phase estimation~\cite{kimmel2015robust} to obtain estimates $(\hat{A}_k, \hat{\theta}_k)$ of the error parameters $(A_{k, 10k^2}, \theta_{k, 10k^2})$ for $k\in \{-K,\ldots ,K\}$ (where $K$ is a cutoff number) in App.~\ref{app:subrs}.
+If a classical description (or block encoding) of the dynamics were given, then the compensation parameters $A_{k,M}$ and $\theta_{k,M}$ could be explicitly calculated via Eq.~\eqref{Atheta}.
+However, since we only have access to the black-box dynamics $e^{\pm iH\tau}$, we must construct a circuit that efficiently estimates them without relying on explicit knowledge of $H$.
+We present such a method that makes use of robust phase estimation~\cite{kimmel2015robust} to obtain estimates $(\hat{A}_k, \hat{\theta}_k)$ of the error parameters $(A_{k, 10k^2}, \theta_{k, 10k^2})$ for $k\in \{-K,\ldots ,K\}$ (where $K$ is a cutoff number) in the SM, App.~\ref{app:subrs}.
 This completes the pre-processing step of Algorithm~\ref{alg::main}.

-The main part of Algorithm~\ref{alg::main} then makes use of these estimates to compensate the error in simulating the desired transformed dynamics $e^{-if(H_0)t}$; we provide a complete error and runtime analysis in App.~\ref{app:al1}.
+The main part of Algorithm~\ref{alg::main} then makes use of these estimates to compensate the error in simulating the desired transformed dynamics $e^{-if(H_0)t}$; we provide a complete error and time complexity analysis in the SM, App.~\ref{app:al1}.
 The circuit representation of Algorithm~\ref{alg::main} is depicted in Fig.~\ref{fig::cmpld_alg3}, in which we choose a new cutoff number $\grave{K}$ satisfying